quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part61_Expected_vs._Sa.md

 ---

 #### Comparison of Expected and Sample Updates
 Background context explaining the comparison between expected updates and sample updates.
-In this scenario, we consider a problem where there are \(b\) successor states that are equally likely to occur, with an initial error in the value estimate of 1.
+In this scenario, we consider a problem where there are $b$ successor states that are equally likely to occur, with an initial error in the value estimate of 1.

 If the values at the next states are assumed correct, then an expected update can reduce the error to zero upon completion.
 For sample updates, the error is reduced according to:
-\[ q_b^t = \frac{b}{t} \]
-where \( t \) is the number of sample updates performed (assuming sample averages with \(\alpha = 1/t\)).
+$$q_b^t = \frac{b}{t}$$where $ t $ is the number of sample updates performed (assuming sample averages with $\alpha = 1/t$).

-The key observation is that for moderately large \( b \), the error falls dramatically even after a tiny fraction of \( b \) updates.
+The key observation is that for moderately large $b $, the error falls dramatically even after a tiny fraction of $ b$ updates.
 This means that many state-action pairs can have their values improved significantly in the same time it would take to perform one expected update.
 :p How do expected and sample updates differ in this scenario?
 ??x
 Expected updates reduce the error completely by considering all possible next states, while sample updates reduce the error based on a fraction of these states.
-For large branching factors \( b \), many state-action pairs can be updated effectively with sample updates in less time than it would take to perform one expected update. x??
+For large branching factors $b$, many state-action pairs can be updated effectively with sample updates in less time than it would take to perform one expected update. x??

 ---